ablab/IsoQuant/README.md

 Use this flag when providing official annotations, e.g. GENCODE.
 This option will set `disable_infer_transcripts` and `disable_infer_genes` gffutils options, which dramatically speeds up gene database conversion (see more [here](https://pythonhosted.org/gffutils/autodocs/gffutils.create_db.html?highlight=disable_infer_transcripts)).

-`--reference` or `-r`
-    Reference genome in FASTA format (can be gzipped), required even when BAM files are provided.

-`--index`
-    Reference genome index for the specified aligner (`minimap2` by default), can be provided only when raw reads are used as an input (constructed automatically if not set).

 #### Using mapped reads as input:
 To provide aligned reads use one of the following options: